-Hello everyone, this topic I want to share with you what kind of software does it just use the only a single graphic card.
+Hello everyone, this topic I want to share with you is what kind of software it just uses only a single graphic card.

-Let’s explore some software with me in this post!
+Let’s explore some software with single graphic cards with me in this post!

 Lumion is architectural rendering software that makes it easy to convey how your projects will translate into real-life experiences and emotions.

 The idea behind Lumion is widespread compatibility to ensure that simple and fast architectural visualization is available to every architect and designer, no matter the 3D or CAD modeling software they use.
 Everything is designed to save you time.

 With Lumion, it’s easy to convey how your design will translate into real-life experiences, and how the interaction between people, setting, and architecture ignites a range of meaningful emotions in your viewers and clients.

 And the best part — you don’t need to be a visualization expert to create professional, client-ready renderings.
 Lumion’s simple, intuitive interface saves you time as you master the basics and start rendering in less than 15 minutes, and the wealth of video tutorials and our extensive Knowledge Base provide the support you need to push your projects to new heights.

 And as for the documentation of Lumion, I know that multiple graphics cards (in NVIDIA SLI, AMD Crossfire, or NVLink configuration) will not boost the performance in Lumion.
 Lumion will simply use the graphics card that is connected to the monitor that the Lumion window is running on.

 Some of our users make use of 2 graphics cards connected to 2 different monitors.
 That way, you can use Lumion on 1 monitor/graphics card while the other monitor/graphics card is used for other applications.
 This sort of set-up tends to have a negligible impact on performance.